MARKETS ARE EFFICIENT, BUT...

 At Olivia Wealth Management we fundamentally believe that markets are efficient in the long run (think 10+ years).
 However, in the short to medium term, anomalies exist that conflict with this hypothesis.

-The efficient market hypothesis predicts that an investor should not be able to outperform a random basket of securities after adjusting for risk because security prices reflect all publicly available information.
-Yet factors such as momentum, which are not supposed to exist according to this hypothesis, exist indeed.
+The efficient market hypothesis predicts that an investor should not be able to outperform a random basket of securities after adjusting for risk because prices reflect all publicly available information.
+Yet factors such as momentum, which we refer to as “relative strength”, is not supposed to exist according to this hypothesis, yet it does indeed .

-Momentum, as an investment strategy, seeks to take advantage of market volatility utilizing technical analysis.
-It is based on the assumption that market trends once established are more likely to continue.
+Momentum, as an investment strategy, seeks to take advantage of market volatility and human behavior utilizing technical analysis.
+It is based on the assumption that market trends once established have a high probability to continue.

 Of course, it's true that market trends will reverse, but this statistically occurs less often than a continuation of the trend.

-Given that there is more than one way to measure momentum it is crucial to understand that we measure momentum using a process called Relative Strength.
+Given that there is more than one way to measure relative strength it is crucial to understand that we measure momentum using a process called Relative Strength.

 Measuring momentum using relative strength is done by ranking a security by how it performs in price and rate of change of that price in comparison to other securities (relative momentum), and how it compares to our selected market benchmark (absolute momentum).
-Absolute momentum is used to limit downside.
+An absolute measurement is used to limit downside.
 A purely relative approach leaves you exposed when everything is moving down at the same time.

-Although implied, the basis for momentum to exist is that a company or environment will have a good fundamental landscape.
-When a good fundamental backdrop exists, a market that in general is supporting higher prices as well as showing that demand is in control, it tends to continue upside momentum.
+Although implied, the basis for relative strength to exist is that a company or environment will have a good fundamental landscape.
+When a good fundamental backdrop exists, a market that supports higher prices and showis that demand is in control, tends to continue its upside trajectory.

-We believe markets are efficient in the long run, but also believe that the momentum factor can offer better than average returns as short to midterm vehicles.
-With this, our main investment strategy balances the two by blending a Relative Strength based “sleeve”, that we call our dynamic rotation portfolio, and a diversified core portfolio together.
-We call this complete strategy the core + dynamic rotation portfolio.
+Our main investment strategy blends a Relative Strength based “sleeve”, that we call our dynamic rotation portfolio, and a diversified core portfolio together.
+We call this complete strategy the Core + Dynamic Rotation Portfolio.

-The complete portfolios are an adaptive risk management strategy each with the primary objective of pivoting between wealth accumulation strategies (i.e. offense), and wealth preservation strategies (i.e. defense).
+A complete portfolio utilizing both the “core” allocation and the “dynamic rotation” strategy is an adaptive risk management strategy each with the primary objective of pivoting between wealth accumulation strategies (i.e. offense), and wealth preservation strategies (i.e. defense).
 The methodology used is rules-based, and designed to allocate to the strongest asset class, sector, and individual stock trends within a broad array of investment options.

 Dynamic Rotation